Mother’s Day is right around the corner, and many of you are still searching for that perfect Mother’s Day gift.

 But the best thing about this type of gift?
 It will mean the world to her.

-The emotional attachment she’ll have to an object made by your own hands will far surpass anything you could ever find in a store.
+The emotional attachment she’ll have to an object made by her own hands will far surpass anything you could ever find in a store.

 Because it was specially made by you.